ELITR/SLTev/README.md

 # SLTev

 SLTev is an open-source tool for assessing the quality of spoken language translation (SLT) in a comprehensive way.
-Based on timestamped reference transcript and reference translation into a target language, SLTev reports the quality, delay and stability of a given SLT candidate output.
+Based on timestamped golden transcript and reference translation into a target language, SLTev reports the quality, delay and stability of a given SLT candidate output.

 SLTev can also evaluate the intermediate steps alone: the output of automatic speech recognition (ASR) and machine translation (MT).